jhogan/core/README.md

     gunicorn --bind unix:/run/carapacian.com/c13fa8ce.sock --reload --timeout 0 'www:application()'

-This command will create the socket file `c13fa8ce.sock`.
-Note you may need to change the socket's group to give NGINX access to it, e.g.:
+This command will create the socket file `c13fa8ce.sock.
+Note that you may want to run the `gunicorn` process as another group, such as `www-data`.
+This will ensure that the socket file is is in the www-data group.
+To do this, run the `gunicorn` command like:

-    chown www-data /run/carapacian.com/c13fa8ce.sock
+    sg www-data -c "gunicorn --bind unix:/run/carapacian.com/c13fa8ce.sock --reload --timeout 0 'www:application()'"

-You can do this without using `sudo` if your user account is in the same group as the group specified (i.e. `www-data`).
+You can do this without using sudo`if your user account is in the same group as the group specified (i.e. `www-data`).
+The process will be owned by your user account, but its gid will be www-data.
+The socket file will have a similar security configuration thus making it accessable to the the reverse proxy:

+    $ ls -l /run/carapacian.com/c13fa8ce.sock
+    srwxrwx--- 1 jhogan www-data 0 Dec 24 17:06 /run/carapacian.com/c13fa8ce.sock

 You should now be able to use `curl` to access the socket from a special URL through the reverse proxy, e.g.: